 I completed a training in Somatic Trauma Therapy in 2014 with trauma specialist Babette Rothschild.

-I am currently doing a training in Embodied Relational Therapy.
+I am currently completing a diploma in Embodied Relational Therapy (ERT).

 I have worked for the NHS as an addictions counsellor and taught on several counselling trainings.
 For the last decade, I have run counselling and interpersonal skills trainings, group supervision and facilitation for organisations in the voluntary and private sectors.